sayeemabdullah/CSS-Cribsheet/README.md

 ## Box Model

-The box model consist of 4 elements :
+The box model consist of 4 things :

 * Margin
 * Border